-where A=N+Z, is the atomic weight, $r_0A^{1/3}$ the nuclear radius, \mathcal{M}n and \mathcal{M}H the masses of the neutron and of the hydrogen atom.
-The constants α , β , γ and r_0 were determined empirically by Bethe and Bacher: $\alpha=13.86$ MeV, $\beta=19.5$ MeV, $\gamma=13.2$ MeV and $r_0=1.48\cdot 10^{-15}$ m (then $\frac{3}{5}e^2/r_0=0.58$ MeV).
+where A = N + Z, is the atomic weight, $r_0 A^{1/3}$ the nuclear radius, \mathcal{M}n and \mathcal{M}H the masses of the neutron and of the hydrogen atom.
+The constants α , β , γ and r_0 were determined empirically by Bethe and Bacher: $\alpha = 13.86$ MeV, $\beta = 19.5$ MeV, $\gamma = 13.2$ MeV and $r_0 = 1.48 \cdot 10^{-15}$ m (then $\frac{3}{5}e^2/r_0 = 0.58$ MeV).
 The formula of Eq.
-(16) is unchanged if $\mathcal{M}(N,Z)$, \mathcal{M}n and \mathcal{M}H are replaced by their respective mass excesses (at that time they were called mass defects).
+(16) is unchanged if $\mathcal{M}(N, Z)$, \mathcal{M}n and \mathcal{M}H are replaced by their respective mass excesses (at that time they were called mass defects).
 When using the constants given above one should be aware that when Bethe fixed them, he used for the mass excesses of the neutron and hydrogen atom repectively 7.8 MeV and 7.44 MeV in the 16O standard, with a value of 930 MeV for the atomic mass unit.
 In year 2000, we would have used 8.1 MeV, 7.3 MeV, and the value of 'u' given in the header of Section 3.
 Nevertheless, this should not be a problem for our construction of a simple function.
-I refer the reader to the lecture of Mike Pearson [39] for up to date values for the constants of this semi-empirical formula.

 If we subtract Eq.
 (16) from all masses we are left with values that vary much less rapidly than the masses themselves, while still showing all the structures.
 However, the splitting in four sheets will still make the image fuzzy.
-One can then add to the right hand side of the formula of Bethe (16) a commonly used pairing term $\Delta{pp} = \Delta{nn} = -12/\sqrt{A}$ MeV and no Δ{np} (Fig. 5), which is sufficient for our purpose.
-(For those interested, there is a more refined study of the variations of the pairing energies that has been made by Jensen, Hansen and Jonson [40]).
+One can then add to the right hand side of the formula of Bethe (16) a commonly used pairing term $\Delta{pp} = \Delta{nn} =$ $-12/\sqrt{A}$ MeV and no Δ{np} (Fig. 9), which is sufficient for our purpose.
+(For those interested, there is a more refined study of the variations of the pairing energies that has been made by Jensen, Hansen and Jonson [39]).

 Nowadays it is preferable to use the results of the calculation of one of the modern models.
 However, we can use here only those models that provide masses from the spherical part of the formula (i.e., forcing the nucleus to be undeformed).
 The reason is that the models generally describe quite well the shell and subshell closures, and to some extent the pairing energies, but not locations of deformation.
 If the theoretical deformations were included and not located at exactly the same position as given by the experimental masses, the mass difference surface would show two artefacts each time.
 Interpretation of the resulting surface would then be very difficult.

-My two choices are the "New Semiempirical Shell Correction to the Droplet Model (Gross Theory of Nuclear Magics)" by Groote, Hilf and Takahashi [41]; and the "Microscopic Mass Formulas" of Duflo and Zuker [36], which has been illustrated above (Fig. 7).
+My two choices are the "New Semiempirical Shell Correction to the Droplet Model (Gross Theory of Nuclear Magics)" by Groote, Hilf and Takahashi [40]; and the "Microscopic Mass Formulas" of Duflo and Zuker [36], which has been illustrated above (Fig. 11).
+The difference of mass surfaces shown in Fig. 11 is instructive:

-The difference of mass surfaces shown in Fig. 7 is instructive:
+The difference of mass surfaces shown in Fig. 11 is instructive:

 - 1. the lines for the isotopic series cross the N=82 shell closure with almost no disruption, showing thus how well shell closures are described by the model; - 2. the well-known onset of deformation in the rare-earth at N=90 appears very clearly here as a deep large bowl, since deformation is not used in this calculation.
 The contour of this deformation region is neat.
 The depth, i.e. the amount of energy gained due to deformation, compared to ideal spherical nuclides, can be estimated; and - 3.
-Fig. 7 shows also how the amplitude of deformation decreases with increasing Z and seems to vanish when approaching Rhenium (Z=75).
+Fig. 11 shows also how the amplitude of deformation decreases with increasing Z and seems to vanish when approaching Rhenium (Z=75).